Identifying garden styles

 - front garden layout: square or rectangular-shaped lawn, straight paths and planted borders behind a front fence with palm trees often planted either side of the footpath entrance to focus attention on the house

-- back garden layout: more utilitarian than front garden often with paths to clothes line, vegetable garden and tank stand, with plant species such as mango and pawpaw trees, vine covered trellises and hedges along the boundary
+- back garden layout: more utilitarian than a front garden; often with paths to the clothes line, vegetable garden and tank stand, with plant species such as mango and pawpaw trees, vine covered trellises and hedges along the boundary

 - foliage: includes a variety of subtropical trees and shrubs of diverse textures and colours contributing to the play of light and shade